dhocker/udmx-pyusb/Readme.md

 For more on udev rules see [Writing udev rules](http://www.reactivated.net/writing_udev_rules.html).

 ## Reboot Issues
-This is an empiracle observation.
+This is an observation.
 On a warm reboot, the uDMX interface is not always found.
 You might have to replug the device to get Raspbian to find it.
 Why this happens is unclear.

 ## Multiple uDMX Issues